ahmedtobashahban21/XGBoost/README.md

 # XGBoost
-advanced method to train model with KFolds
+advanced method to train model with KFold